enisdenjo/graphql-ws/docs/interfaces/_server_.serveroptions.md

 it will be used instead of trying to build one internally.
 In this case, you are responsible for providing a ready set of arguments which will be directly plugged in the operation execution.

-Beware, the `context` server option is an exception.
-Only if you dont provide a context alongside the returned value here, the `context` server option will be used instead.
+Omitting the fields `contextValue` or `rootValue` from the returned value will have the provided server options fill in the gaps.

 To report GraphQL errors simply return an array of them from the callback, they will be reported